aws-samples/amazon-sagemaker-build-train-deploy/04_api_gateway_and_lambda/README.md

 > The API expects a POST HTTP request that contains a comma-delimited list of feature values in the body.
 If you try to naviagate to the API endpoint URL in the browser, the API will receive a GET request, so it will return HTTP status code 405 (Method Not Allowed).

-## You have completed module 4

-You have now created an HTTP API that accepts inference requests.

-Proceed to module 5 to test the new HTTP API endpoint.
+## Proceed to Module 5

+You have completed Module 4: Build a HTTP API using Amazon API Gateway and AWS Lambda.
+Please proceed to [Module 5: Invoke the HTTP API from the browser](../05_invoke_api/README.md).